mohgamal/CharactersApp/README.md

     open CharacterListApp.xcodeproj
     ```

-3. Install dependencies if needed (e.g., `SDWebImageSwiftUI`).
+3. Install dependencies if needed (e.g., `SDWebImage`).
 You can add this through Swift Package Manager.

 4. Build and run the project in Xcode.